pluralsight/guides/in-review/devops/tips-and-cool-tricks-to-use-in-git/article.md

 > It is a little different, but over time you earn enough in productivity.

-### Autocomplete no shell
+### Autocomplete

-When using Git via command line, it is always useful to have autocompleted enabled.
-If you use the git shell by ruWindows, the autocomplete should already be set.
+When using Git via command line, it is always useful to have **autocomplete** enabled.
+If you use the git shell by ruWindows, autocomplete should already be set.

-If the autocomplete is not enabled on your terminal, you can download the autocomplete script for Git from [Github][autocomplete].
+If autocomplete is not enabled on your terminal, you can download the autocomplete script for Git from [Github][autocomplete].

 After downloading, copy the file to the home directory, and add the line below to your _.bashrc_ file: